 Where Does the Market Stand Now?

-Yes, the calendar could have told you that anyway if you traditionally follow the best six months strategy.
-But sometimes that strategy is wrong—as it was last November.
+We don’t know how the rest of this year will play out for investors, despite the best six months strategy returning near the 8.8% average of the last decade.
+But sometimes that strategy is wrong, as it was in three of the last five years.
 Mike’s market timing indicators rarely fail.
 It’s how he’s helped subscribers to his Cabot Growth Investor advisory avoid bear markets while being heavily invested in bull markets, thus helping longtime readers double their money many times over.

 To learn more about Cabot Growth Investor, click here.